 Connections

 While large amounts of cross-platform transfers of data are happening across the globe, moving data from one system to another can be inefficient, costly, and most of all, unsafe.
 To that end, FTP servers have emerged to be the key to reliably exchanging files and electronic data between systems and parties in a secure way.
-While most companies do not allow users to access their FTP servers and handle these system connections, Zeta aims at providing you the full rights for the full portability of your data.
+While most companies do not allow users to access their FTP servers and handle these system connections, Zeta aims to provide you the full rights for the full portability of your data.

 The Zeta Marketing Platform has its very own SFTP Site Manager.
 This allows you to save and manage all of your partner SFTP/FTP details in one place, making data transfer across these servers a cakewalk.

-You can now create connections in the ZMP, which you can further use to send data to ZMP or get data from ZMP.
+• You can now create connections in the ZMP, which you can further use to send data to ZMP or get data from ZMP.

-You can self-manage your connections such as FTP, FTPS, SFTP, Amazon S3 buckets, Google buckets, and more.
+• You can self-manage your connections such as FTP, FTPS, SFTP, Amazon S3 buckets, Google buckets, and more.

-Besides creating, you can edit and delete connections from one location.
+• Besides creating, you can edit and delete connections from one location.
 You can thereby utilize these connections from various places in the ZMP.

 Let’s have a look at how: